igorls/context-builder/README.md

 ## Core Features

-- ⚡ **Blazing Fast & Parallel by Default:** Processes thousands of files in seconds.
-It uses `rayon` to leverage all available CPU cores for maximum throughput.
+- ⚡ **Blazing Fast & Parallel by Default:**
+  Processes thousands of files in seconds by leveraging all available CPU cores.

-- 🧠 **Smart & Efficient File Discovery:** Built on the excellent `ignore` crate, it respects `.gitignore` rules and custom ignore patterns out-of-the-box using optimized, parallel directory traversal.
+- 🧠 **Smart & Efficient File Discovery:**
+  Respects `.gitignore` and custom ignore patterns out-of-the-box using optimized, parallel directory traversal.

-- 💾 **Memory-Efficient Streaming:** Handles massive files with ease by reading and writing line-by-line, keeping memory usage low no matter the project size.
+- 💾 **Memory-Efficient Streaming:**
+  Handles massive files with ease by reading and writing line-by-line, keeping memory usage low.

-- 🛡️ **Robust & Safe by Design:** Confirms before overwriting files and gracefully skips binary content.
-Built with Rust's guarantees of memory safety, it's a tool you can trust.
-- 🌳 **Clear File Tree Visualization:** Generates an easy-to-read directory structure at the top of the output file so you can see the project layout at a glance.
+- 🌳 **Clear File Tree Visualization:**
+  Generates an easy-to-read directory structure at the top of the output file.

-- 🔍 **Powerful Filtering & Preview:** Easily include only the file extensions you need and use the instant `--preview` mode to see what will be processed before generating the full output.
+- 🔍 **Powerful Filtering & Preview:**
+  Easily include only the file extensions you need and use the instant `--preview` mode to see what will be processed.

-- 📝 **Optional Line-Numbered Code Blocks:** Add line numbers to all code blocks for easy reference with a simple `--line-numbers` flag.
+- ⚙️ **Configuration-First:**
+  Use a `.context-builder.toml` file to store your preferences for consistent, repeatable outputs.

+- 🔁 **Automatic Per-File Diffs:**
+  When enabled, automatically generates a clean, noise-reduced diff showing what changed between snapshots.

+- ✂️ **Diff-Only Mode:**
+  Output only the change summary and modified file diffs—no full file bodies—to minimize token usage.

+- 🧪 **Accurate Token Counting:**
+  Get real tokenizer–based estimates with `--token-count` to plan your prompt budgets.

 ---